urbit/docs/getting-started/installing-urbit.md

 ### Other

-We maintain a [Nix](https://nixos.org/nix) derivation for Urbit in [nixpkgs](https://github.com/NixOS/nixpkgs), however we haven't yet added `v0.8.0`.
-Please give us a day or two.
-Once availabled, you will be able to install and launch it like so:
+We maintain a [Nix](https://nixos.org/nix) derivation for Urbit in [nixpkgs](https://github.com/NixOS/nixpkgs), however we're still in the process of updating it to `v0.8.0`.
+Once available, you will be able to install and launch it like so:

 ```
 nix-env -i urbit